Automatically apply a retention label to retain or delete content

 You will need to create separate retention policies if you want to retain or delete the original files, email messages, or messages from Teams and Copilot for Microsoft 365, and Viva Engage.

 If you want retained cloud attachments to expire at the same time as the messages that contained them, configure the retention label to have the same retain and then delete actions and timings as your retention policies for Exchange, Teams and Copilot for Microsoft 365, and Viva Engage.

 To consider when auto-applying retention labels to cloud attachments:

-If cloud attachments and links in a Teams message are changed after the message is sent by editing the message, those changed cloud attachments and links aren't supported for retention.
+If cloud attachments and links in a Teams or Viva Engage message are changed after the message is sent by editing the message, those changed cloud attachments and links aren't supported for retention.

 When a user is added to a Teams conversation and given access to the full history of the conversation, that history can include cloud attachments and URL text links.
 If these attachments were shared within 48 hours of the user added to the conversation, current copies of the attachments are auto-labeled for retention.
 Attachments shared before this time period aren't supported for newly added users.

 Attachments and links shared outside Teams, Outlook, Viva Engage, and Copilot for Microsoft 365 aren't supported, and the attachments and links must be content stored in SharePoint or OneDrive.